joinpursuit/Pursuit-Core-iOS/units/unit05/lesson-06-cocoapods/README.md

 When you open an XCWORKSPACE file, it opens the associated project and restores the perspective.
 Therefore, Xcode workspace files can be used as a wrapper or container for an Xcode .XCODEPROJ project.

-## In class Demo - Using some Cocoapods solutions in buidling an app
+## Using some Cocoapods solutions in buidling an app
 Needed in our app are the following fundamentals:
 * Networking
 * Autolayout